laura-riedel/Final-Project-ANLP-21-22/README.md

 This repository contains the final project for the course "Advanced Natural Language Processing" during the winter semester of 2021/2022 at the University of Potsdam by Lara Pfennigschmidt, Laura Riedel and Antonia Schmidt.

+It was originally worked on using University of Potsdam's own GitLab platform "Git.UP" transferred to GitHub after the project's conclusion.
+Therefore, our individual contributions to this project cannot be traced by this repository's commit history.

 ## Patronizing and Condescending Language Detection

 As our project we chose the SemEval 2022 Task 4, Subtask 2, which addresses the topic of Patronizing and Condescending Language (PCL) Detection as a multi-class classification problem.
 For more details regarding the subtask see the links below.